Leo Politi: Olvera Street

 Politi began sketching and painting from a regular spot on Olvera Street in downtown Los Angeles, where he sketched tourists and sold drawings alongside potters, weavers and other artisans-in-residence.
 Politi's affection for Mexican-Americans and their folkways was genuine; an affinity.
 Most especially, as a devout Catholic, at home with Italian saints, he responded to Mexican ritual.
 Children — natural, spontaneous children — he loved without reserve or distinction.
 Drawing Mexican children, for magazines and books, gave him an American career and a professional identity.

-He painted a mural on Olvera Street "The Blessing of the Animals", where he depicted a tradition of Catholicism in remembrance of St. Francis of Assisi's love for all creatures.
+Politi painted a mural on Olvera Street "The Blessing of the Animals", where he depicted a tradition of Catholicism in remembrance of St. Francis of Assisi's love for all creatures.
 In the mural, men, women and children are walking their animals to get blessed.

-During the 1930s he worked in oils, watercolors and wood sculptures.
+During the 1930s, Politi worked in oils, watercolors and wood sculptures.
 His best work was probably gouache on paper with variations of the theme of mother and child.
 He also focused on Mexican pueblo scenes, religious ceremonies and customs, dancers and mischievous children.
 His palette was generally the same: ochre yellow, burnt sienna and brown tints that to him defined the Mayan civilization.

-His exhibits included the watercolor "Peons Asleep" and his sculpture "Mother and Child" at the Awards for the Ninth annual Exhibition of Southern California Art in 1937 in San Diego, California.
-In oil, Politi exhibited "Two Women and a Child."
+Politi's exhibits included the watercolor "Peons Asleep" and his sculpture "Mother and Child" at the Awards for the Ninth annual Exhibition of Southern California Art in 1937 in San Diego, California.
+In oil, he exhibited "Two Women and a Child."

-During the same year at the 18th annual Exhibition of Paintings and Sculptures at the Los Angeles Museum in Exposition Park, Politi's wood sculpture "Pedro and Pepa" and watercolor "Market Scene" were exhibited.
+During the same year, at the 18th annual Exhibition of Paintings and Sculptures at the Los Angeles Museum in Exposition Park, Politi's wood sculpture "Pedro and Pepa" and watercolor "Market Scene" were exhibited.
 A year later "Pedro and Pepa" was displayed again at the 10th annual Southern California Art Exhibition at the Fine Arts Gallery in San Diego.

-A one-man show at Alma Reed’s Delphic Studios in New York City in 1937 ultimately helped lead him into a career as a children's author and illustrator on Latin themes.
+A one-man show at Alma Reed’s Delphic Studios in New York City in 1937 ultimately helped lead Politi into a career as a children's author and illustrator on Latin themes.